piranha/tunatron/README.md

 Some notes:

- - The interface is not exceptionally pretty, just barely useful - if you want to fix that, please contribute (either with ideas what to do or with code).
+ - The interface is not exceptionally pretty, just useful - if you want to fix that, please contribute (either with ideas what to do or with code).
  - I'm not an experienced Cocoa developer, so if you see ways to improve code, they are very welcome (in case of better idiomas or better separation of code).